Mimi Michaels

 Mimi Michaels (born February 22, 1983) is an American actress.

 Early life

 Michaels was born in Great Neck, New York.
 She attended LaGuardia High School of Performing Arts in New York City.
 After graduating, on the high school dean's advice, rather than accepting a place at the SUNY Conservatory, she moved to Los Angeles to pursue her acting career.
-Between acting jobs, she takes literature classes at the University of Southern California, where she majors in English.
+Between acting jobs, she took literature classes at the University of Southern California, where she majored in English.

 Michaels remembers herself playing at acting characters in costume at the age of three, and acting professionally in commercials from the age of four.
 One of her earliest childhood television roles was on Saturday Night Live in 1991.
 She has a family acting connection: her maternal grandparents had acted in vaudeville and stage drama, and her brother Fred works for a film production company and as a writer.

 Acting career

 Michaels's first part in Los Angeles was the title role in Sister Aimee: The Aimee Semple McPherson Story, (aka Aimee Semple McPherson, 2006).
 She played the evangelical preacher from the age of 15 into her 40s, which was a challenge for her developing acting skills.

 She had leading roles in several web series, the vampire movie 30 Days of Night: Dust to Dust (2008), the parody House of Heather, and the MTV Films horror series Savage County.
 In 2009, Michaels also had notable supporting roles in the big screen horror film Boogeyman 3, and the NBC television disaster miniseries Meteor: Path to Destruction.